tgve/app/README.md

 [![Deploy to github pages](https://github.com/layik/eatlas-template/actions/workflows/gh-pages.yml/badge.svg)](https://github.com/layik/eatlas-template/actions/workflows/gh-pages.yml)
 [![npm version](https://badge.fury.io/js/eatlas.svg)](https://badge.fury.io/js/eatlas)

+This repo both hosts a deployed instance of TGVE on [GitHub Pages](https://tgve.github.io/eatlas-template), and acts as a template that you can use to deploy your own instance.

 ## Deployed latest version

-This repo both hosts a deployed instance of TGVE on [GitHub Pages](https://tgve.github.io/eatlas-template), and acts as a template that you can use to deploy your own instance.
-Instructions for deploying your own instance are below.

 You can pass your own geospatial data URL as `defaultURL=url` parameter as follows: